csmountain/cpsc2376-wallace/practice/practice11/design.md

 - **Add Game**: Adds a new game to the catalog
 - **Remove Game**: Removes a game from the catalog
 - **Check Overdue Games**: Identify games that are overdue.
-- **Borrowing History**: A record of all past borrowings by a customer.
+- **Borrowing History: A record of all past borrowings by a customer.

 ---